KTRDeveloper/charity-dao/docs/index.md

 }
 ```

 The _CharityTimelock_ contract inherits the Openzeppelin _TimelockController_ extension which adds a delay to the execution of proposals in order to give members time to cancel before a potentially dangerous operation is applied.
 Its constructor expects as parameters a minimum delay __minDelay_ for the operations which represents how long to wait until it can execute a validated proposal, a list __proposers_ of accounts to be assigned _proposer_ and _cancellor_ roles, a list __executors_ of accounts to be granted the _executor_ role, an optional account to which is assigned the _admin_ role, an initial owner of the treasury as well as the address of the governance token. _CharityTimelock_ is also the contract that holds all the assets of the DAO, including ethers and governance tokens.
-It then inherits the functionnalities of the treasury implemented in the _CharityTreasury_ abstract contract.
+It then inherits the functionalities of the treasury implemented in the _CharityTreasury_ abstract contract.

 ```solidity